Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

-\PP{ OS-Protected Attacks: Warnings Not Enough} The vectors \blackcircle{$V_{4}$} (\textit{Malware Deployment}) and \blackcircle{$V_{5}$} (\textit{Malicious App Deployment}) require 6–7 steps and must bypass OS defenses such as harmful-download warnings and permission dialogs.
-Despite these protections, capable agents still achieved high effectiveness, showing that system-level safeguards alone are insufficient.
-For \blackcircle{$V_{4}$}, agents must dismiss Chrome’s harmful-download warning and Android’s installation prompt.
-Mobile-Agent-E ($N=10$, $A=9$, $E=9$) and AppAgent ($N=7$, $A=7$, $E=6$) completed both download and installation reliably.
-M3A was consistently lured into attempting the harmful action ($A=10$), and SeeAct attempted eight times ($A=8$).
-However, both often stalled at the installation stage when they failed to navigate the small \texttt{open} button or when they were distracted by competing ads on the download page.
-However, for \blackcircle{$V_{5}$}, execution success was notably higher for M3A ($E=4$) and SeeAct ($E=5$), likely because the Google Play download page presented fewer distractions and clearer navigation.
-In contrast, the less capable agents AutoDroid ($N=10$, $A=0$, $E=0$) and DroidBot-GPT ($N=8$, $A=0$, $E=0$) failed to progress beyond the early stages.
+\PP{OS-protected attacks remain feasible.} Vectors \blackcircle{$V_{4}$} \textit{Malware Deployment} and \blackcircle{$V_{5}$} \textit{Malicious App Deployment} require 6--7 steps and must navigate OS-level defenses such as harmful-download warnings, installation instructions, and permission dialogs.
+Despite these safeguards, capable agents still complete these workflows.
+For \blackcircle{$V_{4}$}, Mobile-Agent-E ($N=10$, $A=9$, $E=9$) and AppAgent ($N=7$, $A=7$, $E=6$) reliably dismiss warnings and complete installation.
+M3A and SeeAct also often attempt the harmful workflow, but frequently stall at the final installation stage due to small UI elements, competing ads, or ambiguous download controls.
+For \blackcircle{$V_{5}$}, execution is higher for M3A ($E=4$) and SeeAct ($E=5$), likely because the Google Play flow offers clearer navigation and fewer distractions.
+By contrast, less capable agents such as AutoDroid and AutoGLM fail to progress beyond early stages in these OS-protected workflows.